-- (b) Penalties for Failure to Keep Records.
-The penalty of imprisonment from six (6) months to one (1) year or a fine of not less than One hundred thousand Philippine pesos (Php100,000,000) but not more than Five hundred thousand Philippine pesos (Php500,000,00), $\sigma$ both, shall be imposed on a person convicted under Section 9(b) of this Act. - (c) Malicious Reporting.
-Any person who, with malice, or in bad faith, reports or files a completely unwarranted or false information relative to money laundering transaction against any person shall be subject to a penalty of six (6) months to four (4) years imprisonment and a fine of not less than One hundred thousand Philippine pesos (Php 100,000.00) but not more than Five hundred thousand Philippine pesos (Php 500,000.00), at the discretion of the court: Provided, That the offender is not entitled to avail the benefits of the Probation Law.
+(b) Penalties for Failure to Keep Records.
+The penalty of imprisonment from six (6) months to one (1) year or a fine of not less than One hundred thousand Philippine pesos (Php100,000.00) but not more than Five hundred thousand Philippine pesos (Php500,000.00), or both, shall be imposed on a person convicted under Section 9(b) of this Act.

+(c) Malicious Reporting.
+Any person who, with malice, or in bad faith, reports or files a completely unwarranted or false information relative to money laundering transaction against any person shall be subject to a penalty of six (6) months to four (4) years imprisonment and a fine of not less than One hundred thousand Philippine pesos (Php100, 000.00) but not more than Five hundred thousand Philippine pesos (Php500, 000.00), at the discretion of the court: Provided, That the offender is not entitled to avail the benefits of the Probation Law.

-If the offender is a corporation, association, partnership or any juridical person, the penalty shall be imposed upon the responsible officers, as the case may be, who participated in, or allowed by their gross negligence, the commission of the crime for who shall knowingly permitted or failed to prevent its commission].
-If the offender is a juridical person, the court may suspend or evoke its license.
-If the offender is an alien, he shall, in addition to the penaltics herein prescribed, be deported without further proceedings after serving the penaltics herein prescribed.
+If the offender is a corporation, association, partnership or any juridical person, the penalty shall be imposed upon the responsible officers, as the case may be, who participated in the commission of the crime or who shall have knowingly permitted or failed to prevent its commission.
+If the offender is a juridical person, the court may suspend or revoke its license.
+If the offender is an alien, he shall, in addition to the penalties herein prescribed, be deported without further proceedings after serving the penalties herein prescribed.
 If the offender is a public official or employee, he shall, in addition to the penalties prescribed herein, suffer perpetual or temporary absolute disqualification from office, as the case may be.